coderofsalvation/powscript/doc/why.md

 * Some people prefer memorizing a minilanguage over bash code snippets/manuals/wikis
 * bash evolves slowly, which is good for stability reasons.
 Powscript will always be backwards compatible.

-The aim of powscript is to keep the transpiler small & fast.
+The aim of powscript is to keep the transpiler small & fast (which is quite challenging).